 Speaking of potentiometer characteristics – most common are three: Linear – when resistance changes linearly over a full turn.
 In audio applications, you can find logarithmic potentiometers, and the third group is known as antilogarithmic.
 Of course, you probably can find different characteristics as well.

 Potentiometers aren’t rated for high power applications.
 They stand before control circuits.
-With standard potentiometer you cannot drive heavy loads (except rheostats).
+With standard potentiometer, you cannot drive heavy loads (except rheostats).
 So you should keep in mind that there are limits.
 Depending on material these limits vary but are up to 0.5W.
 If you have doubts – Ohms law will help.

-Lets take a look at one multiturn resistor example found on Rapid electronics.
-As an example we can pick 5-Turn Precision Potentiometer used for panel mount.
+Let’s take a look at one multiturn resistor example found on Rapid electronics.
+As an example, we can pick 5-Turn Precision Potentiometer used for panel mount.
 It has been manufactured by Bourns.
 It has been developed for both – human machine (HMI) and machine to machine interface (MMI).
 The case can withstand heavy rotation load while maintaining parameters within specs.
 This type of potentiometer is built using wire wound technology and Hybritron (conductive plastic coated wire wound).
 Their tolerance is about 3% and linearity 0.25%.
 Life-cycle is rated 1 million shaft revolutions.
-With five turns you can get really precise values of resistance.
-Say you have 1k potentiometer.
+With five turns you can get exact values of resistance.
+Say you have a 1k potentiometer.
 So in one turn resistance change is 200 Ohms.
-So for one degree angle you can step about 0.555 Ohms.
-If you mount servo mechanism to such potentiometer you can get even better resolution.
+So for the one-degree angle you can step about 0.555 Ohms.
+If you mount servo mechanism to such potentiometer, you can get even better resolution.